About : Andrew, His Journey into theWilderness

-Andrew obtained his full Zimbabwean Guides Licence in 2004 and has since worked for Wilderness Safaris in their Chikwenya; Ruckomechi and Mana Canoe Trail Camps managing and guiding guests for a number of years.
-Andrew’s safaris are focused on ‘photographic stalking’ – tracking animals and teaching guests how to make the most of the available light, scenery and wildlife for the perfect photograph; with a specialty in tracking lions.
+Andrew obtained his full Zimbabwean Guides Licence in 2004 and has since worked for some of Africa's leading safari companies Andrew’s safaris are focused on ‘photographic stalking’ – tracking animals and teaching guests how to make the most of the available light, scenery and wildlife for the perfect photograph; with a specialty in tracking lions.

-Taking his passion to a new level, Andrew recently helped an enthusiastic bush loving couple, Clyde Elgar and Leah Beavor, with the filming of “Predators’ Playground”, a documentary screened on Animal Planet.
+Taking his passion to a new level, Andrew helped an enthusiastic bush loving couple, Clyde & Leah with the filming of “Predators’ Playground”, a documentary screened on various wildlife channels.
 This documentary was filmed on foot, so the assistance of a knowledgeable and safe guide was essential to the team – giving them the peace of mind needed for them to be able to get ‘stuck into’ the all important task of filming the incredible scenes Andrew helped them to find.
 On the odd occasion climbing trees to avoid fleeing Cape Buffalo being predated upon by lions was required!